André Sordet: Charleroi and Mons

 Sordet (third from the left) with generals Castelnau and Joffre, in a photograph published in Le Crapouillot.

-On retiring, the corps was attached to the French Fifth Army during the Battle of Charleroi (21-3 August) and the Battle of Mons (23 August).
-By the end of 22 August, Lanrezac, commander of the Fifth Army, reported that Sordet's corps was "greatly exhausted" and that it had had to pull back, helping to open a gap of 16 km – enough for an enemy corps – between Fifth Army's left and the right of the BEF.
-Together with the news which reached him at noon next day that Belgian 4th Division were evacuating Namur, this helped decide Lanrezac to pull back from his position at Charleroi.
+On retiring, the corps was attached to the Fifth Army during the Battle of Charleroi (21–23 August) and the Battle of Mons (23 August).
+By the end of 22 August, Lanrezac, commander of the Fifth Army, reported that Sordet's corps was "greatly exhausted" and that it had had to pull back, helping to open a gap of 16 km – enough for a German corps – between Fifth Army's left and the right of the BEF.
+Together with the news which reached him at noon next day that the 4th Belgian Division was evacuating Namur, this helped decide Lanrezac to pull back from his position at Charleroi.

-Sordet telegraphed to Lanrezac at 8 pm on the 23rd that Sir John French, commander-in-chief of the BEF, was pulling back to the Bavai-Maubeuge line (in fact this was a slight misunderstanding, as he was just making inquiries about the possibility of doing so), and asked if he should "keep to [his] mission on its left".
+Sordet telegraphed to Lanrezac at 8:00 p.m. on 23 August that Sir John French was pulling back to the Bavai–Maubeuge line (in fact this was a slight misunderstanding, as he was just making inquiries about the possibility of doing so) and asked if he should "keep to [his] mission on its left".
 Edward Spears argued that this may have been the source for the "legend" that Lanrezac pulled back because the BEF was doing so.
-He wrote that in fact Lanrezac pulled back before receiving the message and answering it at 11.30pm.
+He wrote that Lanrezac pulled back before receiving the message and answering it at 11:30 p.m.
 Barbara Tuchman disagreed, citing Lanrezac's later claim that he had "received confirmation" of Sordet's message.
 She also scoffed at Spears' claim that "no evidence" had been found to link Lanrezac's retreat to concern about the British retreat, observing that Messimy testified at the postwar Briey hearings that there were 25 to 30 million relevant documents for the period in the archives.